videogorillas/vgplayer-api/Player.md

 - `play` playback state.
 Boolean value is passed to the handler: `true` when playback has been started, `false` when paused.
 - `timeline` timeline updates. [`Timeline`](Timeline.md) instance is passed to the handler.
 Fired on duration change.
 - `error` player errors.
 Exception instance is passed to the handler.
+- `progress` player loads more of the media file. `TimeRanges` object is passed to the handler.

 #### Arguments
 1. `type` *(String)*: event type